emqx/cloud-docs/en_US/deployments/stop_deployment.md

 2. Click the `stop` button and fill in the deployment name in the pop-up box

-3. Click OK to stop the deployment
+3. Click `Confirm` to stop the deployment

 ![stop_deployment](./_assets/stop_deployment.png)